 Depending on the court you file your case in, you could win up to 25,000$.

 Sue Equifax for negligence

-Suing Equifax for negligence in small claims court will allow you to receive a settlement for your personal information being exposed.
-Over 143 million other people are affected by Equifax’s data breach, and you have every right to a hearing because of the risk of identity theft revealing your private information can cause.
+Suing Equifax for negligence in small claims court will allow you to receive a settlement for the damage the company caused you by exposing your private information to cyber thieves.
+Over 143 million other people were affected by Equifax’s data breach, and you have every right to a hearing because your identity might have already been stolen.

-Gross negligence describes the lack of care for the safety of others.
-Equifax’s data breach can qualify for this claim in small claims court because your identity could be stolen with your personal information exposed.
+Gross negligence describes a lack of care for the safety of others.
+Equifax’s data breach can qualify for this definition in small claims court because of the risk of identity theft.

-- proof your information was exposed
+- proof of your information being exposed

 - credit score changes after the breach

-- documentation showing lost funds from identity theft.
+- documentation showing lost funds from identity theft

 Sue Equifax for data breach

 If you want to sue Equifax for a data breach, it's best if you know whether your personal information was revealed.
 You can do so by using this lookup tool.
 If your information has been exposed, you can file a claim against Equifax in small claims court, or join the class action against Equifax in federal court.
 This class action against Equifax will allow you to team up with other plaintiffs and have higher chances of winning.